thekondrashov/stuff/README.md

 ## CSS Preprocessors

 * [CSS PRE](http://csspre.com) - CSS Preprocessors - preprocessor comparisons and reference guide, play around with all code snippets, explore tools for conversion from/to CSS.
 [GitHub](https://github.com/futekov/csspre)
+* [Learn LESS in 10 Minutes (or Less) | Tutorialzine](http://tutorialzine.com/2015/07/learn-less-in-10-minutes-or-less/) - In this quick lesson we are going to cover the basics of Less.
+It is the most widely used CSS pre-processor at the moment, with hugely popular projects like Bootstrap adopting it. Туториал «Изучите Less за 10 минут».

 ## CSS References